aws-samples/sample-well-architected-mcp-servers/mcp-servers/well-architected-security-mcp-server/README.md

-# AWS Well-Architected Security Assessment Tool MCP Server
+# AWS Well-Architected Security Assessment Tool MCP Server (Sample Steamable-http Version)

+This repository contains a sample implementation of the AWS Well-Architected Security Assessment Tool MCP Server.
+This server is designed to be used as a standalone application.
+In the Cloud Optimization Assistant Demo project, this server has been changed to support streamable HTTP communication, and deployed into Amazon Bedrock AgentCore Runtime.

+## If you are looking for the official latest version of the AWS Well-Architected Security Assessment Tool MCP Server, please visit the [awslabs/mcp repo](https://github.com/awslabs/mcp)
 [![PyPI version](https://img.shields.io/pypi/v/awslabs.well-architected-security-mcp-server.svg)](https://pypi.org/project/awslabs.well-architected-security-mcp-server/)

 A Model Context Protocol (MCP) server that provides operational tools for monitoring and assessing AWS environments against the AWS Well-Architected Framework Security Pillar.
 This server enables AI assistants to help operations teams evaluate security posture, monitor compliance status, and optimize security costs while maintaining operational excellence according to the Well-Architected Framework.